syncfusion-content/javascript-docs/js/Spreadsheet/Clipboard.md

 api: /api/js/ejspreadsheet
 ---

-# Clipboard with JavaScript Spreadsheet
+# Clipboard in JavaScript Spreadsheet

 The Spreadsheet provides support for the clipboard operations (cut, copy, and paste).
 Clipboard operations can be enabled or disabled by setting [`allowClipboard`](https://help.syncfusion.com/api/js/ejspreadsheet#members:allowclipboard "allowClipboard") property in Spreadsheet.
 By default [`allowClipboard`](https://help.syncfusion.com/api/js/ejspreadsheet#members:allowclipboard "allowClipboard") property is `true`.